Written by Benjamin Bowles

 - Measure your products and choose a box that fits

 - Create an account

 UPS and FedEx

 UPS and FedEx are both excellent private companies.
-I’ve used both over the years, but I am abstaining from giving a recommendation on these two for the reason stated in the preface to this section: everyone has a horror story on one or the other, and right now the best rate for your products is the most important point.
+I’ve used both over the years, but I’ll abstain from giving my recommendation for the same reason I stated in the preface to this section: everyone has a horror story on one or the other, and the best rate for your products is the most important point.

-- No free shipping supplies – you’ll have to buy your boxes, but if you were going to buy them anyway then the shipping rate may be better than USPS.
+- No free shipping supplies – you’ll have to buy your own boxes, but if you were going to buy them anyway, then the shipping rate may be better than USPS.

 - Scheduling home or business pickups cost extra.
-Prepaid and pre-labeled package drop-off at UPS stores is free.
+Prepaid and pre-labeled packages can be dropped-off at UPS or FedEx stores for free.